Why Consider a Career in Education

 - At the end of the day, good teaching is about having fun, experiencing pleasure and intrinsic rewards … like locking eyes with a student in the back row and seeing the synapses and neurons connecting, thoughts being formed, the person becoming better, and a smile cracking across a face as learning all of a sudden happens.
 Good teachers practice their craft not for the money or because they have to, but because they truly enjoy it and because they want to.
 Good teachers couldn’t imagine doing anything else.

-Is teaching a good career for the
+Is teaching a good career for the future?

 It’s important that the teachers in our classrooms reflect the diversity of the students.
 This means that we need more male teachers in the elementary grades and more female teachers in subjects such as mathematics and science.